alexwidua/kami/README.md

 ### Experimental

 Consider this experimental software.
-While A main thing to figure out is how to improve the instruction prompt and resulting code/patch quality.
+One thing to figure out is how to further improve the app's prompt and improve the resulting code/patch quality.
 If you run into any issues, open an Issue or reach out via [Mail](mailto:alex@alexwidua.com)/[Twitter](https://twitter.com/alexwidua).

 ### Cost